2016-11-08: JORCEP workshop and ACP conference prize

 2016-11-01: Research work from ADOPT awarded

-Scientific work carried out by ADOPT researchers M. Yan, J. Dai, and M. Qiu is given the 2016 J. Opt. research excellent award, “recognizing their major advancement in the field of optics and, more specifically, their innovative work on developing highly efficient visible light absorbers.” .
+Scientific work carried out by ADOPT researchers M. Yan, J. Dai, and M. Qiu is given the 2016 J. Opt. research excellent award, “recognizing their major advancement in the field of optics and, more specifically, their innovative work on developing highly efficient visible light absorbers.”
+More info about the award .
+More info about the researchers’ original scientific work.

 2016-10-03: Who gets this year’s Nobel prize in Physics?